 1. Send a New Year’s email.

-Lots of businesses send email or snail mail cards during the Christmas or Hanukkah season.
+Lots of businesses send email or snail mail cards during the Christmas or Hanukkah season using email marketing software.
 Set your business apart from the pack by sending something before New Year’s instead.
 It’s more likely to get noticed then, especially if you’re thoughtful about your messaging and make it worthwhile for customers to open.

 Send special offers to select groups of your subscribers, plus email-only deals that you’re not also listing on social media or your website.